vialette/ppattern-iwoca/README.md

 ### Basic pattern matching

-The `Data.Algorithm.PPattern.search` function is devoted to permutation pattern matching.
+The `Data.Algorithm.PPattern.search` function is for searching the occurrence of a pattern (short permutation) in a larger permutatins.
 The result (in case of succeed) is given in the form of a point to point mapping.
 The `Data.Algorithm.PPattern.occursIn`,
 `Data.Algorithm.PPattern.avoids` and